henry-luo/mark/docs/mark-model.md

 Mutative API functions are now separated into its own sub-module `mark.mutate.js`, which allows this part to be easily excluded from the package, if Mark is used in a pure functional manner.

-The mutative API functions define on a Mark object are:
+The mutative API functions defined on a Mark object are:

 - `set(key, value)`: if the `key` is numeric, then it sets the indexed content item of the Mark object; otherwise, it sets a named property of the Mark object.
 - `push(item, ...)`: pushes item(s) at the end of the contents of current Mark object.
 However, unlike JS `Array.prototype.push`, which returns the new array length, this function returns the current this object, so that the function call can be chained.
 - `pop()`: pop an item from the end of contents.
 - `splice(index, cnt, item, ...)`: remove `cnt` of items starting at the `index`, and then insert given item(s), similar to `Array.splice(...)`.

+The mutative API function defined on a Mark pragma:

+- `set(value)`: sets the content in the pragma, and returns the pragma itself.

 ### 3.3 Converter API